 It’s September 13th, 2014.
+Literally; the bulk of this post is a lightly revised version of my initial review, which I cheekily declared would be its TARDIS Eruditorum entry without really considering how I’d feel about that three and a half years later.
+(Answer: I have some regrets, mostly about providing a satisfying experience for my Patrons, but I figured out how to address them.)
 Lilly Wood and Robin Schulz are at number one with “Prayer in C,” while Iggy Azalea, Sam Smith, and Script also chart.
-In news, Oscar Pistorius has been found guilty of culpable homicide, the US has been finding a new way to announce that it’s at war with ISIS, and it’s down to the wire with the Scottish Independence referendum, although really, we should save that for next essay.
+In news, Oscar Pistorius has been found guilty of culpable homicide, the US has been finding a new way to announce that it’s at war with ISIS, and it’s down to the wire with the Scottish Independence referendum.

 He’s used the production schedule of Doctor Who very slyly here, doing a story that a twelve episode season requires, as a piece of BBC-produced drama, if it’s going to throw a whacking big CGI dinosaur into the opening three seconds of the season premiere for no reason other than to set up some jokes and a death scene for the Doctor to start investigating a mystery.
 It’s just that he then wrote it like it was The Big Finale.
 It draws all its structural tricks from Nick Hurran and Ben Wheatley, and shares its approach with Time of the Doctor and His Last Vow.
-Except there’s no actual monster - it’s all creepy edits and lighting changes.
+Except there’s no actual monster – it’s all creepy edits and lighting changes.
 It could be the Silence.
 Maybe it is, and we’ll pay that off in some future episode, because this is only episode four and Doctor Who has plenty of surprises left in its back two-thirds.
-We’re still in the “introduce Peter Capaldi with episodes by the old hands from Seasons One and Two and Five, or who worked on The Sarah Jane Adventures.”
+We’re still in the “introduce Peter Capaldi with episodes by the old hands” phase of things.
 The actual new writers and experimental phase comes later.

 Let them.
 It’s nothing Lance Parkin and Lawrence Miles weren’t doing in the 90s.
 Moffat turns it to a particular purpose and tone – one of predictably fairy tale beauty.
 The rhythms and cadences of the best moments in Harry Potter.
 The same stuff he always does.
 But he’s still good at it.
 And, I mean, there’s a way in which this typical counterargument to the Moffat era just crumbles at its own mass of evidence.
 Yes, you’re right, there are an awful lot of recurring tropes of the Moffat era that appear here.